 • Overall, there are countless walking routes here; you won’t cover even half of them in 3 days.
 And there’s also a small ski resort, Savin Kuk.
 But read about this in the article Montenegro in winter.

-In conclusion: the Tara River, Tara River Canyon, Đurđevića Tara Bridge, and Durmitor Park are very cool attractions in Montenegro.
-If you have the time and desire to break away from beach holidays, then be sure to come here; you won’t regret it.
-All locations are nearby, and many are even within walking distance.
-The most important thing is your desire.
+The Tara River, Tara Canyon, Đurđevića Tara Bridge, and Durmitor Park are some of Montenegro’s most incredible attractions.
+If you’re looking to break away from beach vacations, be sure to come here—you won’t regret it.
+All locations are close to one another, with many even within walking distance.
+The most important thing is your desire to explore!

 Resources to help you plan your dream trip to Montenegro